A collection of tools for flight and driving simulation gamers on Windows

 For everyone else, the recommended default is:

-the list and verify that a 1:1 mapping was created (usually works
+scroll down the list of inputs and verify that a 1:1 mapping was created.Scripts tab.
+Use the Add Script button and browse to

 the joystick_gremlin\_internal\user_scripts\fffsake.py file,